 On examination, 55% of patients were noted to be tachycardic, 45% were noted to be tachypneic, and 57% had saturations on room air of less than 95%.
 By and large, pulmonary findings on auscultation were unremarkable, even among those with severe lung injury.

-Laboratory findings were also fairly nonspecific, with 87% of patients having a WBC > 11 000 and 93% with elevated ESR > 30 mm/hr.
-Half of patients (50%) had elevated liver transaminases (aspartate transaminase / alanine transaminase [AST / ALT] > 35 U/L).
+Laboratory findings are fairly nonspecific, with 87% of patients having a WBC of greater than 11 000 and 93% with elevated ESR greater than 30 mm/hr.
+Half of patients (50%) have elevated liver transaminases (aspartate transaminase / alanine transaminase [AST / ALT] greater than 35 U/L).

 Patients should be evaluated for alternative etiologies including viral respiratory tract infections (eg, influenza) and common etiologies of community-acquired pneumonia (eg, Streptococcus pneumoniae, Mycoplasma pneumoniae, Legionella pneumophila).

 Hypoxic patients and those in respiratory distress warrant hospitalization, and patients with even mild symptoms can deteriorate rapidly over 48 hours.
 Some patients, particularly those older than 50 years, may progress to respiratory failure, necessitating endotracheal intubation and mechanical ventilation.

 Patients with EVALI and a history of asthma or other respiratory disease, cardiac disease, a mental health condition, or obesity may be at increased risk of death.

 Related topics: cannabis use disorder, synthetic cannabinoid poisoning, nicotine dependence